Spain's Ciudadanos overtakes Socialists ahead of debate

 Prime Minister Mariano Rajoy has declined to participate in the debate, however, leaving the stage to three other leaders - the Socialists’ Pedro Sanchez, Ciudadanos’ Albert Rivera and left-wing Podemos’ Pablo Iglesias.

-Rajoy, who has been criticized for not joining the El Pais-sponsored event, will instead take part in a television interview at exactly the same time of 2000 GMT on Monday night.
+Rajoy, who has been criticised for not joining the El Pais-sponsored event, will instead take part in a television interview at exactly the same time of 2000 GMT on Monday night.

 El Pais declined the prime minister’s offer to send his deputy Soraya Saenz de Santamaria to fill his shoes during the online discussion.
 Official election campaigning for the Dec.
 20 election begins on Friday.